 Using the marks as design elements

 ASU now allows its marks to be used as design elements in the specific treatments listed below.
 However, using the marks in these applications does not satisfy the requirement of an official logo or signature on all communications of the university.
-Uses of the logo and Sparky as a design element, water mark or in a screen tint as described below, must be approved by Steven Harper at ASU Creative Services.
+Uses of the logo and Sparky as a design element, water mark or in a screen tint as described below, must be approved by ASU Brand Council.

 As design elements: Portions of the ASU sunburst logo, signature and the Sparky mascot may be used as design elements, but only as portions of the whole mark.
 For example, Sparky’s head may be used, but not removed from his body.
 The sunburst may be used, but not without the adjacent letter shapes.